ihmeuw/vivarium_research/docs/source/concept_models/vivarium_iv_iron/maternal_model/concept_model.rst

   * - Parameter
     - Value
   * - Date of simulation burn-in period start
-    - N/A (no burn-in).
-NOTE: may need to perform burn-in period to properly assign maternal disorders YLDs.
+    - January 1, 2020 (note: burn-in is to track birth data for the child sim, not for maternal outcomes)
   * - Date of simulation observation period start
     - January 1, 2025
   * - Date of intervention scale-up start